 We’ve talked before about what sort of unwelcome guests may be staying in your roof rent-free.
-Each of these squatters has the potential to cause problems with your roof, and may necessitate calling an expert for roof repairs in Melbourne.
+Each of these squatters has the potential to cause problems with your roof, and may necessitate calling an expert for metal roof repairs in Melbourne.

 However, none are quite as damaging as termite infestation.

 Today, our metal roofing experts explain the essential signs of a termite infestation, and what you need to look out for!

 Replace an old and worn roof with sleek new metal roofing!